Ayushkrc/Test5Amazon/README.md

-padding and marging are used to properly align the elements footer section is used to give all the contact details and social media details footer contains 4 div which are made using flex
+padding and marging are used to properly align the elements footer section is used to give all the contact details and social media details footer contains 4 div which are made using flex hover property is used to change color of links transorm and transition property is used for creating animation using scale property